Truncated octahedron: Related polyhedra

-Removing the central octahedron and 2 or 4 triangular cupolae creates two Stewart toroids, with dihedral and tetrahedral symmetry:
+The truncated octahedron can be dissected into a central octahedron, surrounded by 8 triangular cupolae on each face, and 6 square pyramids above the vertices.
+Removing the central octahedron and 2 or 4 triangular cupolae creates two Stewart toroids, with dihedral and tetrahedral symmetry.

 It is possible to slice a tesseract by a hyperplane so that its sliced cross-section is a truncated octahedron.

 The cell-transitive bitruncated cubic honeycomb can also be seen as the Voronoi tessellation of the body-centered cubic lattice.
 The truncated octahedron is one of five three-dimensional primary parallelohedra.

 Objects

 Jungle gym nets often include truncated octahedra.